-We pit the key features of the Samsung Galaxy Watch Active against the Apple Watch Series 3, and the Galaxy Watch Active 2 against the Apple Watch Series 5.
+We pit the key features of the Samsung Galaxy Watch Active 2 against the Apple Watch Series 6.

 Since we’re focussed specifically on whether an iPhone user should get a Galaxy Watch, for the most realistic comparison, we’ve taken out the functions that aren’t compatible with Apple devices.